ParCoreLab/BeyondMoore/README.md

 # BeyondMoore
 _Pioneering the Future of Post-Moore Computing_

-**BeyondMoore** addresses the timely research challenge of solving the software side of the Post Moore crisis.
-The techno-economical model in computing, known as the **Moore’s Law**, has led to an exceptionally productive era for humanity and numerous scientific discoveries over the past 50+ years.
-However, due to the fundamental limits in chip manufacturing we are about to mark the end of Moore’s Law and enter a new era of computing where continued performance improvement will likely emerge from **extreme heterogeneity**.
-The new systems are expected to bring a diverse set of hardware accelerators and memory technologies.
+**BeyondMoore** addresses the timely research challenge of solving the software side of the Post Moore crisis, as Moore's Law reaches its limits in chip manufacturing.
+This transition requires a shift towards extreme heterogeneity in computing systems.
+Current programming solutions are host-centric, leading to scalability issues and limited parallelism.
+BeyondMoore proposes an autonomous execution model where accelerators operate independently, facilitated by a task graph programming abstraction.
+To efficiently execute this task graph, BeyondMoore develops a software framework that performs static and dynamic optimizations, issues accelerator-initiated data transfers along with supporting tools such as compiler and profiler.
+Below you can find details of projects comprising BeyondMoore’s software ecosystem.

 ## Projects